AlonsoOropeza/SeriousPhysX/README.md

 # SeriousPhysX

-SeriousPhysX is an educational serious mod with the purpose of teaching physics to students.
+SeriousPhysX is an educational serious mod for KSP with the purpose of teaching physics to students.

 The mod includes the following:
 - A part to self-destruct the vessel